Direct Billing FAQ

 q: My insurance plan didn’t go through but I can’t afford my appointment, can I reschedule?

 a: No. This would still be considered a late cancellation.
 Direct billing is a courtesy provided and some situations are out of our control.
-If your insurance will not pay, you are responsible for paying your therapist up front and we can issue a receipt that you can later submit for reimbursement.
+If your insurance will not pay, or there are technical errors through the payment system, you are responsible for paying your therapist up front and we can issue a receipt that you can later submit for reimbursement.
 Unfortunately if you cannot pay that day, I will issue you an invoice to pay and you can rebook once this outstanding fee is settled.

 q: Can you bill my insurance for my late/missed appointment fee?